Advising FAQs

 Liberal Education List Requirement

-In keeping with the liberal arts focus of the University, all students in undergraduate degree programs must complete the General Liberal Education List Requirement.
+In keeping with the liberal arts focus of the University, all students in undergraduate degree programs must complete the Liberal Education List Requirement.
 The Lib Ed List Requirement ensures that students gain knowledge, experience, and perspective from a wide variety of areas.
 The Lib Ed List Requirement is an opportunity to explore new disciplines, to investigate career paths, and to develop valuable skills to complement your degree.

 Liberal Education List Requirement courses are divided into three lists: